nbaugh1/reorder/README.md

 - to create the database run `$ rake db:create`, then `$rake db:migrate`, (optionally run `$ rake db:seed` to seed your database

-- run `$rake start` to launch your server and open the app in your browser
+- run `$ rake start` to launch your server and open the app in your browser

 Alternatively, navigate to https://reorder-mod-5.herokuapp.com/ to use ReOrder online.